Louisiana may top nation for mass shootings per capita in 2022 so far - NewsBreak

 A Note on Methodology

 At the same time, it should be noted that the GVA’s methodology is its own, as there is no federal legal definition of the term “mass shooting.”
-The federal government does have definitions for “mass murders” — in which multiple homicides occur — but it should be noted that it does not have a legal definition for multiple shootings that happen at one time but do not result in deaths.PREVIOUS STORY: Five injured in late Sunday night Baldwin shooting
+The federal government does have definitions for “mass murders” — in which multiple homicides occur — but it should be noted that it does not have a legal definition for multiple shootings that happen at one time but do not result in deaths.Suspect in 2021 Ladd-Peebles shooting faces new charges after weekend arrest

 The GVA’s definition of a “mass shooting,” as stated on its website seems to be closer to the FBI’s threshold.
 GVA defines mass shooting as “four or more shot or killed, not including the shooter.”
 The GVA also notes that its definitions could change over time as more analysis of information becomes available.
 The GVA states it uses automated queries and manual research from over 7,500 sources nationwide, including police, media, and government sources, among others.